gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Deeplinking-feature-gij-cloud.md

 ### GitLens user settings

-Individual Jira Cloud users can enable or disable the GitLens integration with Git Integration for Jira Cloud by visiting the Git Integration: User settings page.
+Individual Jira Cloud users can enable or disable the GitLens integration by visiting the Git Integration: User settings page.

-1. Go to **Jira Profile** menu.
+1. Go to the **Jira Profile** menu.

 2. Click **Git Integration: User settings**.

-3. Enable/disable the setting under the **Connected apps** section.
+3. Enable or disable the setting under the **Connected apps** section.

 <img src='/wp-content/uploads/gij-gitcloud-deeplink-gitkraken-user-settings-2025-profile.png'  style='margin:25px auto;display:block;' alt='Access the GitKraken integration option to enable/disable the feature in the User settings (sidebar) of the Git Integration for Jira app' />